walkerjeffd/abcd-model/README.md

 Web-based Interactive Watershed Model (WIWM)
 ============================================

-Demonstrates a stand-alone client-side web application for interactive environmental modeling.
-Implements the abcd water balance model for simple watershed hydrology.
+This repo contains a client-side web application designed for interactive environmental modeling.
+The application is based the abcd water balance model for simple watershed hydrology.

-Uses LocalStorage to maintain application state across pages and between browser sessions.
-Uses File API and HTML5 to load and save input/output data as text files.
+The application uses LocalStorage to maintain application state across pages and between browser sessions.
+It also uses the File API and HTML5 to load and save input/output data as text files.

-The application is developed using Flask, but can be converted to a collection of static HTML/CSS/JavaScript files using [Frozen-Flask](https://pythonhosted.org/Frozen-Flask/).
+The application is developed using Flask, and can be converted to a collection of static HTML/CSS/JavaScript files using [Frozen-Flask](https://pythonhosted.org/Frozen-Flask/).

-Part of a PhD research project by [Jeffrey D. Walker](http://walkerjeff.com), Tufts University
+This is part of a PhD dissertation by [Jeffrey D. Walker](http://walkerenvres.com), Tufts University

-See [phd.walkerjeff.com](phd.walkerjeff.com) for more information about this research.
+See [phd.walkerenvres.com](phd.walkerenvres.com) for more information about this research.

 Overview
 --------